CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

 ## InitContainer

-*InitContainer* is a container in a pod that is meant run to completion before the main containers are started.
-Data from the init containers can be transferred to the main container using, e.g., empty volume mounts
+_InitContainer_ is a container in a pod that is intended run to completion before the main containers are started.
+Data from the init containers can be transferred to the main container using e.g. empty volume mounts.

 *`pod-init.yaml`*: